PE & Sport Funding

 As a result of the hard work and dedication,from both the staff and children, we were able to be very successful at sport in 2016-2017 This year, we won the Quicksticks, Tag Rugby and Quadkids competitions

 To increase range and participation of sports activities at playtime and lunchtime

-This year 15 children were interested in becoming a young sports leader.
+This year we had another group of children, who were interested in becoming a young sports leader.
 They attended a 6 week after school club, with Mr Hepplewhite, where they planned games and activities, with and without equipment, that they would be able to deliver to other children in the school, most of them being lower down in the school.

 Since the young leaders qualified, they have worked with the Y1 children on a Thursday lunchtime.
 There have been positive comments from the teachers, children and lunchtime staff about the impact of young leaders on a lunchtime.